eilvelia/tdl/CONTRIBUTING.md

 3. Make your changes.
 4. Build the code (`npm run build`).
 5. Run tests and ensure your code passes lint (`npm test`).
-6. Create a pull request to `develop` branch.
+6. Create a pull request to the `develop` branch.

 ## Debugging